Rugby: France bask in Twickenham humiliation of England

 “We have a lot of work to do and it shows where we are at,” said England captain Ellis Genge, after leading his country for the first time.

-“France are brilliant and have shown why they are No. 2 in the world and we are way off where we want to be,” the prop forward added.
+“France are brilliant and have shown why they are No. 2 in the world and we are way off where we want to be.”
 AFP, REUTERS